starkinfra/sdk-php/README.md

 }
 ```

-## Query pix reversals
+## Query Pix reversals

-You can query multiple pix reversals according to filters.
+You can query multiple Pix Reversals according to filters.

 ```php
 use StarkInfra\PixReversal;